 The concept of re-naturalizing a place or a landscape comes from the idea of compensation, of restoration.
 It is not yet very clear what this means in operational terms, if not referring to the prosaic opposition between natural and artificial.
 If in a certain area of the territory one exaggerates with artificial works, this has to be compensated by re-naturalizing.
-Questionable in its essence, the idea of repair representation are participated as a position mention also also as a participation and approximation also also as a participation and approximation also also as a participation and approximation and approxi re-naturalizing an environment is also reassuring for the reference to a return to the past, to what was there and to how it was, and it is certainly better than anything we can imagine as a future perspective of evolution.
+Questionable in its essence, the idea of re-naturalizing an environment is also reassuring for the reference to a return to the past, to what was there and to how it was, and it is certainly better than anything we can imagine as a future perspective of evolution.